sakai-mirror/reference/docs/readme.txt

 	http://collab.sakaiproject.org

-The most active site there is the "DG: Development" site, otherwise known as "sakai-dev".
+The most active site for technical information there is the "DG: Development" site, otherwise known as "sakai-dev".

 PROJECT STATUS